kimsama/Unity-QuickSheet/README.md

 Setting up OAuth2 for accessing Google Drive
 ---------------------------------------------
-Google has changed the authentication scheme since those articles were written.
+Google has changed the authentication scheme since May 5, 2015.
 Now it requires OAuth2.
 To set this up visit http://console.developers.google.com , create a new project, enable the Drive API, create a new client ID of type "service account" and download json file.

 Tips